 Extending the Life of Your Water Heater

 You should already start planning towards replacement after 10 year old water heater unless you have been maintaining it yearly.
 A total heater replacement can come to over $1,000 after all permit fees, installation costs, taxes, and other expenses are added in together—a number that no homeowner wants to have to pay roughly every decade.
-However, you aren’t doomed to suffer in that kind of a cycle; giving your water heater a little bit of extra attention and care can help extend its lifespan and give you several additional years of use.
+However, you aren’t doomed to suffer in that kind of a cycle; giving your unit a little bit of extra attention and care can help extend the lifespan of your water heater and give you several additional years of use.
 When your system lasts longer, you maximize the value of your investment in your home, and even enjoy some additional money-saving benefits as well.

 The first thing you can do to extend the life of your water heater is to monitor your water quality.
 The water your home receives from either your well system or from your public water connection is not nearly as pure as you might be led to think.
 While this water is potable and clean enough for daily use, there’s a good chance it also includes concentrations of minerals like calcium and magnesium in addition to other substances that can slightly alter your water’s pH levels.
 That means added residue and mineral crystal accumulation in your tank in addition to added wear and tear on your tank itself.
 All of these things contribute to your water heater tank wearing out faster than it should.